wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 - **transect_cogo_digitizer.py:** Performs coordinate geometry (COGO) calculations to digitize tabular transect elevation data into GIS files.
 - **transect_sed_rate_calculator.py:** Calculates mean transect elevation change rates between successive elevation datasets to measure topographic change.
 - **transect_sed_rate_statistics.py:** Performs Analysis of Variance (ANOVA) hypothesis testing suites to compare mean elevation change rates over the time interval represented in this dataset—1855–1994.
-- **transect_analysis_functions.py:** Houses the user-defined functions (UDFs) executed in the previous programs.
+- **transect_analysis_functions.py:** The user-defined functions (UDFs) executed in the previous programs.

-We will briefly describe how to use each program.
+We will briefly describe how these programs operate and how to use them; see the programs' line comments for in depth descriptions of their contents.
 Retreive and use the input data files from Wood et al. (2025a) as you follow along.
-The relevant files are identified in screenshots below.
+The relevant files per program are identified in screenshots below.

 ## transect_cogo_digitizer.py
 [![GeoPandas version](https://img.shields.io/badge/geopandas-1.1.0-yellow)](https://pypi.org/project/geopandas/1.1.0/)